-Managing the creation and the development of a successful hub imply the interaction of numerous actors, both public and private operating at a local, national and international level.
+Managing a hub successfully imply the interaction of numerous actors, both public and private operating at a local, national and international level.
 Such a complexity imply that, rather than the content of the single decision, it is important to understand those dynamics emerging from an articulated system of decisions.
 In order to improve the quality of the single decisions, it is required the ability to generate valid systemic conceptual models aimed at the understanding of the long term consequences, avoiding counterintuitive and undesirable results.